arduino/help-center-content/content/Software Support/IDE Settings/Uninstall-libraries-from-Arduino-IDE.md

 ## Remove libraries with your file manager

-Removing the library files directly is the most reliable method that will work for versions of Arduino IDE and library types.
+This method allows you to remove many libraries at once.
+It works for all types of libraries and versions of Arduino IDE.

 ### Library Manager, "Add .ZIP Library", and manual installs